Australia and Olympic Athletics

 Edwin Flack was a trailblazer - the first Australian to compete at the Olympic Games, and first to win.
 In 1896 he resolved to attend the Athens Games, the first of the modern Olympics.
 He was Australia’s only participant and won the 800 metres and 1500 metres – and a bronze in doubles tennis.
 By the end of the Games he possessed heroic status, and was followed in the streets by crowds who dubbed him ‘The Lion of Athens’.

-Australia’s women first competed in Amsterdam in 1928 with Edith Robinson competing in the 100m and 800m.
+Australian women first competed at Amsterdam in 1928 with Edith Robinson competing in the 100m and 800m.
 The first gold medals came at Helsinki 1952 with Marjorie Jackson winning the 100m and 200m and Shirley Strickland the 80m hurdles.

 Following the dropped baton in 1952 there was no mishap in Melbourne 1956 with Strickland, Betty Cuthbert, Fleur Mellor and Norma Croker shattering the world record on their way to the gold medal.
 Melbourne saw Australia win all the women’s track events with Cuthbert winning the 100m and 200m and Strickland winning the 80m hurdles, becoming the first woman to successfully defend an Olympic athletics title.
 At the close of her career, Strickland had won seven Olympic medals (3 gold, 1 silver, 3 bronze) which was a record for female athletics for many years.